Avalanche promote Sakic to president of hockey operations - WHIZ News

 Colorado capped its most successful regular season by dethroning the two-time defending champion Tampa Bay Lightning in the final.
 The Avalanche closed out the series in six games and finished the postseason with a 16-4 mark.

 It was another title for Sakic, who was the captain of the Avalanche when they hoisted the Stanley Cup in 1996 and 2001.
-He became the first in NHL history to win as a captain and GM with the same organization.
+He became the first in NHL history to win as a captain and later as a GM with the same organization.

 In Sakic fashion, though, he deflected praise.